Pavocracy/leetscraper/docs/CONTRIBUTING.md

 ### Automated Process

-For your (and mine!) convenience, this repo contains a bash script [contributing.sh](https://github.com/Pavocracy/leetscraper/blob/main/contributing.sh "contributing bash script")
+For your (and mine!) convenience, this repo contains a bash script [contributing.sh](https://github.com/Pavocracy/leetscraper/blob/main/tools/contributing.sh "contributing bash script") in the tools directory.
 It can be passed flags to automatically run different tools required to enable your PR to be merged into the main branch.
 -i is to install requirments.txt
 -a is to run autopep8